-Bicycle enthusiasts can be found all around Fort Collins — young and old alike, and from all walks of life.
-But only one of them has made history by becoming the first professional African-American cross-country mountain biker at the young age of 21.
+Bicycle enthusiasts can be found all around Fort Collins, but only one of them has made history by becoming the first professional African-American cross-country mountain biker at the young age of 21.

 Local cyclist James Bethea grew up in New York City, where bicycling was his primary means of transportation.

 “I didn’t drive a car until I was 26 years old,” Bethea said.
 “Bicycling was a pretty easy way to commute.
 But even before that, I was always tinkering with bikes.
 They have always been a part of my life.”

 As Bethea was forced to rely on his bicycle as a way of getting around, his relationship with bicycling quickly progressed into a lifestyle.
 In high school, Bethea became serious about turning his passion into a career.